Meshiest/mrseedbox/README.md

+Please note that piracy is ILLEGAL and you should always pay for the all media you use!

 ## Mr Seedbox

 I use this repo to test weird coding habits on a larger scale, don't expect the code to be pretty